Auditions for Fall 2022 will be held in-person from August 23-26, 2022, in Tharp Rehearsal Hall.

 Are there opportunities for Chamber Music at Emory?

 In addition to small ensembles such as string quartets and quintets, Emory University sponsors mixed chamber ensembles, a Percussion Ensemble, and Chamber Winds.

 Am I required to take Applied Music Lessons to participate?

 Applied Music Lessons are only required of Music Majors and/or Minors.
 They are not specifically required for participation in the Wind Ensemble.
 However, most ensemble musicians take lessons as this is the best way to ensure a meaningful contribution in rehearsal and performance (considering the level of repertoire Emory ensembles perform).
 Scholarships are available.

 What is the cost of Applied Music Lessons?

 If you are a Music Major, you are required to complete four (4) semesters of MUS 320: Applied Music Lessons.
-The total cost to you for 12 lessons per semester is only $400, which is added to your bursar’s bill at the end of the Drop/Add period.
-If you are a Music Minor, you still receive 12 lessons per semester, but the cost is $960, which is added to your bursar’s bill at the end of the Drop/Add period.
+The total cost to you for 12 lessons per semester is only $450, whether for majors, minors, double-majors, or non-majors, which is added to your bursar’s bill at the end of the Drop/Add period.

 Students may also take private lessons from an instructor in the Department of Music for no college credit.
 Non credit lessons are based on instructor availability.
 Lesson fees are paid directly to the instructor, based on the fee structure outlined above.
 Students commit to study for the entire semester and pay instructor fee in full at the first lesson.